Tanzania’s democracy faces a critical test in Wednesday’s election

 Meanwhile, some scholars, journalists and human rights officials were reluctant to have their names appear in news stories.

 The government has rejected criticism of intimidation and human rights abuses.
-A Tanzanian government spokesman did not respond to a request for comment.
+A government spokesman did not respond to a request for comment.

-On the campaign trail, Magufuli has touted mega-infrastructure investment projects by his government to build roads, ports and power plants, and as the reason voters should give him a second five-year term.
+On the campaign trail, Magufuli has touted mega-infrastructure investment projects by his government to build roads, ports and power plants as the reason voters should give him a second five-year term.
 Supporters call him “Bulldozer” for pushing through policies.

 The main opposition parties have united behind Lissu, the candidate for the Chadema party, who is popular with young voters frustrated by a lack of opportunity and energized by his message of “freedom, justice and people-centered development.”